FireGen-Loading/Brainfuck_Extended/README.md

 ## how to compile?

-it a single C file i think you can figure it out
+it's a single C file i think you can figure it out

 ## how to run it?

 like a command line command, `./BrainFuckExt.exe file.txt`

 isn't exactly rocket science

+please report any issues concerning typos to nobody